Western Animation / The Three Friends And Jerry

 - Be Careful What You Wish For: One episode had Jerry having had an unusually miserable time as of late, and he is met with his guardian angel who explains that due to Celestial Bureaucracy, he's been having an unbalanced amount of bad luck, which should begin to turn around soon.
 However, all the good things that happen to him over the course of the next day ends up having unpleasant consequences after his good luck was cancelled when the angel got Jerry mixed up with another Jerry.
-The next time the angel shows up, explaining that he was right the first time and both Jerrys was supposed to have additional good luck after all, Jerry tells to to take a hike or he'll kick his ass.
+The next time the angel shows up, explaining that he was right the first time and both Jerrys was supposed to have additional good luck after all, Jerry tells to take a hike or he'll "rip your wings off!".

 - Downer Ending: Things get pretty bad for the Three Friends and Jerry at the end of many episodes.

 - Expy: Frank is the only thing close to this series' version of Eric Cartman.

 - Follow the Leader: Many fans believe this show is what happens when you mix South Park with Ed Eddn Eddy and Beavis and Butthead.

 - Getting Crap Past the Radar: Lots of it.
 A lot of people who remember this show even have said how perverted it was for a kids' show (and was the reason why the show didn't last in America).
 The worst part about this is, at one point, when the show was available On Demand, it was shown on PBS Sprout (home to safe, inoffensive kids' shows, some of which have educational value).
-And one of the episodes that was on demand on that channel was the one where Frank goes catatonic when he sees Tony's girlfriend changing in front of him.
+And one of the episodes that were on demand on that channel was the one where Frank goes catatonic when he sees Tony's girlfriend changing in front of him.
 Also, HIT Entertainment still distributes the show outside Scandinavia and Germany (according to the mirror of an old HIT's website), despite having decayed into the preschool program producer and distributor.